Please ensure Javascript is enabled for purposes of website accessibility

 ]

-Range of 100 events reversed
+Range of 100 data points reversed

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T13:00:00Z&count=100&reversed=true&boundaryType=2